Two Capacity Planning Questions You Should Know How to Answer

-Anyone who works for a large organization knows that July isn’t just a time for fireworks and BBQs — it’s also when you plan your budget for the next fiscal year.
+Anyone who works for a large organization knows that July isn’t just a time for fireworks and BBQs.
+It’s also when you plan your budget for the next fiscal year.

-If you work in IT, you know you’re always expected to have an answer for everything, but when it comes to planning your budget, there are really only two questions that need to be asked.
+If you work in IT, you know you’re always expected to have an answer for everything.
+But when it comes to planning your budget, there are really only two questions that need to be asked.

-Optimizing your infrastructure now will save your company money later, but you’ll have to present a strong case for that initial investment when it comes time to put the budget together.
+Optimizing your infrastructure now will save your company money later.
+But you’ll have to present a strong case for that initial investment when it comes time to put the budget together.

 Within a successful organization, no department can be an island.
-Creating a budget is a company-wide effort and requires constructive, interdepartmental collaboration and communication.
+Creating a budget is a company-wide effort.
+And it requires constructive, interdepartmental collaboration and communication.

 An IT department can’t possibly lay out a realistic budget without first speaking to the people who actually work with the applications.
-That way, they can learn about any potential changes coming or current areas that might not be functioning properly.
+That way, they can learn about any potential changes coming—or current areas that might not be functioning properly.

 For an IT department, building a capable and adaptable infrastructure demands a clear understanding of what each individual piece of your company needs in order to function properly and drive business forward.
 That’s hard to do if you don’t know what’s going on outside your cubicle.